1-gokul/LAN-Chat-Application/README.md

 10. **Admin commands** — kick, ban, mute via a privileged client role
 11. **Global presence store** — back the Kafka whisper relay with Redis or a Kafka-compacted topic so cross-instance whispers can be validated (and errored) synchronously instead of optimistically
 ```

-That's the whole file, ready to overwrite your existing `README.md`.